EU regulators to investigate Spanish aid for Ford

-BRUSSELS, May 15 (Reuters) - EU antitrust regulators will investigate whether a 25.2 million euros ($32.71 million) grant given by Spanish authorities to U.S. carmaker Ford Motor Co’s van facility in Valencia breached EU state aid rules.
+BRUSSELS (Reuters) - EU antitrust regulators will investigate whether a 25.2 million euros ($32.71 million) grant given by Spanish authorities to U.S. carmaker Ford Motor Co’s (F.N) van facility in Valencia breached EU state aid rules.

 Ford plans to produce a new model of Ford Transit Connect in Valencia, with the cost of the project estimated at 419.9 million euros.
 Spain informed the European Commission of its grant last year.

-The European Commission said on Wednesday that a preliminary investigation showed that the project might exceed the authorised 5 percent increase in production capacity on a market in decline.
+The European Commission said on Wednesday that a preliminary investigation showed that the project might exceed the authorized 5 percent increase in production capacity on a market in decline.

 “At this stage, the Commission has doubts that the data provided by Spain is appropriate to determine whether the market concerned is in decline,” it said in a statement.